 BUDGET ACTIVITIES IN COSTA RICA – Go clubbing

-If you are into the party scene check out Jaco, Tamarindo, Puerto Viejo, Playa del Coco, and San Jose.
+If you are into the party scene check out Jaco, Tamarindo, Puerto Viejo, Playas del Coco, and San Jose.
 We aren’t huge into the party scene and tend to go to more house parties, but we’ve been to a few clubs here and think it is definitely an experience to try out.

-The Butterfly Conservatory near Lake Arenal is a really nice place to spend a couple of hours.
+The Butterfly Conservatory near Lake Arenal in La Fortuna, is a really nice place to spend a couple of hours.
 You’ll see some really cool butterflies and reptiles, take a nice nature walk and meet some very knowledgeable people who work there.
 You could combine this with a hike on the Arenal 1968 trail or a kayak trip around the lake.
 They are all located close together.

 BUDGET ACTIVITIES IN COSTA RICA – Go Caving